 NMTC Case Study for Grady Hospital Center for Ambulatory Surgical Services

-In addition to preserving and creating a total of 6,414 jobs in a low-income community with 12.9% unemployment, the new CASS will separate ambulatory services from the inpatient services at the hospital, which will result in improved efficiencies and capacity for growth in both ambulatory and inpatient services.
-The CASS will expand Grady’s surgical clinic, in this Federal Medically Underserved Area (“MUA”), capacity by 45% and surgery capacity by 25%.
+In addition to preserving and creating a total of 6,414 jobs in a low-income community with 12.9% unemployment, the new CASS will separate ambulatory services from the inpatient services at the hospital, which will improve efficiency and capacity for growth in both ambulatory and inpatient services.
+The CASS will expand Grady’s surgical clinic, in this Federal Medically Underserved Area (MUA), capacity by 45% and surgery capacity by 25%.
 A key benefit in post-COVID-19 times will be the addition of approximately 50 new beds for emergent and inpatient services in the original building where some of the services are currently housed.

 This increase in services from roughly 40,000 annual outpatient treatments to over 64,000, of which 57,780 are provided to Low-Income Persons, for the super safety net hospital and only Level 1 trauma center in the Atlanta area, will allow Grady to expand services to the most vulnerable populations of the city.
 With over 61.8% of the patients either uninsured or receiving Medicaid and 90% below 200% of the Federal Poverty Level, Grady provides hundreds of millions in charity care annually.
 Similarly, it serves a patient population that is 90% minority, nearly all from the immediate surrounding community.